tategakibunko/nehan.js/README.md

 });
 ```

+### important notice about css properties in nehan.js
 Notice that camel case is not allowed for css properties.

 - "font-size":16 => OK
 - "fontSize":16 => NG

 ## set engine global style